ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

     - Explore what goes into a [‘Happy File’](https://twitter.com/JennyBryan/status/1582862196870373377)/[‘Brag Document’](https://jvns.ca/blog/brag-documents/) and why you need one
     - Start collecting items to add to your ‘Happy File’
     - Talk to our community host and other attendees and discuss strategies for integrating datasets.

+And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 ## Software :package: